 You are going to have to sacrifice in life no matter what.
-Why make the thing you want your life to be, the thing you sacrifice?
+Why let the thing you want your life to be, be the thing you sacrifice?

 In 2009, someone left the book Rich Dad, Poor Dad on one of my airplanes (I was a 27-year-old flight attendant at the time, for a small regional airline, making about $1,300 a month).
 I read it in less than a day.

 After reading that book, I immediately stopped bleeding money on drinking every weekend and stopped traveling for a while.
 I started picking up shifts, doing odd jobs, and became obsessed with paying off debt.
 I loved it.
 It was a high better than anything I could buy, smoke, eat, or drink.
 It still is.

 Ten months after reading Rich Dad, Poor Dad, I was broke but I didn’t owe anyone anything and my credit was better.

 A month after that, I borrowed about 10% from my 401K and bought a house.

 At the time I bought my first house, I knew only what that book told me; so here are some tips it didn’t have that would have been helpful:

 Sticking an air mattress in the tiny half bedroom in the back for me, I filled the two bigger bedrooms in my first house (a single family home) with bunks to rent to pilots and flight attendants.
 I figured even if it only helped me pay the mortgage, it would be worth it.

 I had eight beds and, within a month, I had a waiting list ten deep.
 I raised my prices.
 Suddenly I was making three times as much as the mortgage payment and was living with cool people who were paying it for me.
 With that one purchase, I more than doubled my income after the mortgage was paid.